shogun-toolbox/shogun/doc/cookbook/source/examples/clustering/hierarchical.rst

 Example
 -------

 Imagine we have files with the training data.
-We create CDenseFeatures (here 64 bit floats aka RealFeatures) as:
+We create DenseFeatures (here 64 bit floats aka RealFeatures) as:

 .. sgexample:: hierarchical.sg:create_features

-In order to run :sgclass:`CHierarchical`, we need to choose a distance, for example :sgclass:`CEuclideanDistance`, or other sub-classes of :sgclass:`CDistance`.
+In order to run :sgclass:`CHierarchical`, we need to choose a distance, for example :sgclass:`EuclideanDistance`, or other sub-classes of :sgclass:`Distance`.
 The distance is initialized with the data we want to classify.

 .. sgexample:: hierarchical.sg:choose_distance